databricks/terraform-provider-databricks/docs/resources/catalog.md

 -> **Private Preview** This feature is in [Private Preview](https://docs.databricks.com/release-notes/release-types.html).
 Contact your Databricks representative to request access.

+Within a metastore, Unity Catalog provides a 3-level namespace for organizing data: Catalogs, databases (also called schemas), and tables / views.

-Unity Catalog helps simplify security and governance of your data.
-It is contained within [databricks_metastore](metastore.md) and can have [databricks_schema](schema.md).
+A `databricks_catalog` is contained within [databricks_metastore](metastore.md) and can contain [databricks_schema](schema.md).
 By default, Databricks creates `default` schema for every new catalog, but Terraform plugin is removing this auto-created schema, so that resource destroy could be done in a clean way.

 ## Example Usage